How to Find the Best Meal Replacement Shakes Without Vitamin K

 Vitamin K is not the only thing you should look out for when buying a meal replacement.

-Unfortunately, many meal replacements contain ingredients known to cause painful side effects and even long-term health problems.
+Unfortunately, many meal replacements contain ingredients known to contribute to painful side effects and even long-term gut health problems.

-Among these ingredients are emulsifiers, thickeners, and other ultra-processed food additives.
+Among these ingredients are emulsifiers, thickeners, artificial sweeteners and other ultra-processed food additives.

 🚫 Avoid Food Additives

-Regularly eating many additives can not only upset your stomach, but also alter the composition and function of your gut microbiome (North Clin Istanb, 2020).
+Regularly eating certain food additives might not only upset your stomach, but also alter your gut microbiome—the community of beneficial bacteria in your digestive system (North Clin Istanb, 2020).

-These shifts, known as gut dysbiosis, have been linked to chronic diseases like obesity, type 1 diabetes, and colorectal cancer (J Exp Med, 2019).
+These shifts, known gut dysbiosis, have been shown to contribute to a wide range of chronic diseases, ranging from gastrointestinal inflammatory to metabolic conditions (J Exp Med, 2019).

-Gut dysbiosis is so problematic because it causes a cascade of problems, including intestinal permeability, systemic inflammation, impaired nutrient absorption, and reduced short-chain fatty acid (SCFA) production.
+Gut dysbiosis is so problematic because it can contribute to a cascade of problems, including intestinal permeability, systemic inflammation, and impaired nutrient absorption.

 ⚠️ Here is a list of the most common food additives in meal replacements: